New PET CT scanner unveiled at University College Hospital

 Publish date: 10 May 2024

-The Jennings vs Alzheimer’s airs on BBC Two at 9pm on Monday 13th May 2024 and will be available on BBC iPlayer afterwards.
+The Jennings vs Alzheimer’s aired on BBC Two in May 2024 and is available on BBC iPlayer.

 Scribbling the number 23 at the top of the page, Professor Sir John Hardy had no idea that the handwritten letter he’d just reviewed would change the course of Alzheimer’s research forever.